A luxury weekend destination with a rich heritage in a beautiful location of Jhargram.

-Sabitri Mata temple: The ancestral deity of the Malla Dev Dynasty of Jhargram, she is worshipped in the form Durgarga here, under patronization of the royal family.
+Sabitri Mata temple: Visit the ancestral deity of the Malla Dev Dynasty of Jhargram in this temple.
+She is worshiped in the form Durga, by the royal family.

 Belpahari: A valley, 35 km from Jhargram.
 The 35 km road towards the valley is covered with Sal, Mahua, Teak and Eucalyptus forests, and the rocky roads which lead to the occasional waterfalls like the one in Ghagra add to its beauty.